michael-brittlebank/wp-reading-list/readme.txt

 1. Grid Layout

-2. List Layout

-3. Single Item View
+2. Single Item View

-4. Author View
+3. Author View

-5. Shortcode View
+4. Shortcode View

 == Changelog ==

-= 3.1.0 =
+= 4.0.0 =
-* Replaced frontend options and styling to be response, i.e. mobile friendly
+* Replaced frontend templates and styling to be response, i.e. mobile friendly, and to reuse common logic
+* Refactored code to be more human-readable and removed redundant admin settings

 = 3.0 =
 *Added image uploader for default cover image